LottaJuvonenHelle/kohasuomi.github.io/_docs/19-raporttikirjasto.md

 SELECT items.permanent_location AS 'hyllypaikka', count(items.itemnumber) AS 'Hankittu', sum(items.price) AS 'Hinta niteissä', 'Kirjat'
 FROM items
-WHERE items.datereceived BETWEEN @AloitusPvm AND @LopetusPvm AND convert(items.homebranch using 'utf8') like @Kunta AND items.itype='KIRJA'
+WHERE items.dateaccessioned BETWEEN @AloitusPvm AND @LopetusPvm AND convert(items.homebranch using 'utf8') like @Kunta AND items.itype='KIRJA'
 AND notforloan not in ('-1')